Lacrosse Drills

 Partner Passing

 Two players stand 15 yards apart and pass back and forth: 25 right-handed passes, 25 left-handed, 25 across-the-body, 25 quick sticks.
-Coach circulates and corrects throwing form (top hand finishes pointing at the target, bottom hand pulls through, follow-through tracks the ball).
-The cleanest baseline drill in the passing block because it scales from 8U partner pairs to varsity warm-ups without changing the structure.
+Scales from 8U partner pairs to varsity warm-ups without changing the structure.

 Star Passing

 Five cones form a five-pointed star, 15 yards apart.
-Players pass in a star pattern (cone one to cone three to cone five, etc.) so each pass crosses the previous one.
-Builds the timing of passing to a moving target and the awareness of where the next pass needs to go before the ball arrives.
+Players pass in a star pattern (cone one to cone three to cone five, and so on) so each pass crosses the previous one.
 The drill that warms up high school programs in 12 minutes.

 Box Passing on the Move